danielok/KBops/_posts/2025-05-02-double-dose-twice.markdown

 I think it's best described by 'twicedoodle' in the comments: "Still the most kpoppiest kpop song that ever kpopped ever!"

 [When choosing Scientist, I forgot that Coldplay had a song with that name.
-But I'll retrospectively
+But I'll retrospectively  claim that as intentional.]